 - Elevated blood pressure

-Some side effects — including nausea, headaches, breast tenderness and breakthrough bleeding — may last only a few months or be less noticeable if you take the pill at the same time every day.
+Some side effects — including nausea, headaches, breast tenderness and breakthrough bleeding — may last only a few months.

 Combination birth control pills increase the risk of certain conditions.
 Some of these complications can be serious.
 They include the following: